box/developer.box.com/content/guides/box-ai/ai-models/index.md

 <Message type='notice'>
 The list may change depending on the model availability.
-Models offered in **Preview** mode have not been fully performance-tested at scale and are made available on an as-is basis.
+Models offered in **Beta** mode have not been fully performance-tested at scale and are made available on an as-is basis.
 You may experience variability in model/output quality, availability, and accuracy.
 </Message>

 ## Core Box AI Models